Chase Sapphire Reserve® review: One of the most valuable travel rewards cards

 You’ll earn 60,000 bonus points when you spend $4,000 on purchases during the first 3 months after opening the account.

-- 10 points per $1 spent on hotels (excluding The Luxury Hotel & Resort Collection) and car rentals purchased through Chase
+- 10 points per $1 spent on eligible hotels and car rentals purchased through Chase Travel℠

 - 5 points per $1 spent on flights purchased through Chase Travel℠

-You’ll also receive a complimentary DashPass membership that will be good for at least 12 months when you activate by Dec.
+You’ll also receive a complimentary DashPass membership valid for at least 12 months when you activate by Dec.
 31, 2027.
-With DashPass, your delivery fee is waived on orders that meet the subtotal minimum displayed in the app.
+With DashPass, your delivery fee is waived on eligible orders that meet spending requirements.
+And you’ll get a $10 discount each calendar month on two eligible non-restaurant orders on DoorDash.

-The Chase Sapphire Reserve® also offers a full slate of travel insurance.
+The Chase Sapphire Reserve® offers a full slate of travel insurance.

 This includes coverage for trip delay, trip cancellation, lost luggage and emergency evacuation if you’re injured during your vacation.

-You can also transfer your points 1-to-1 to several airline and hotel partners, where you might possibly get more bang for your buck.
+You can also transfer your points 1-to-1 to several popular airline and hotel partners, where you might get more bang for your buck.

-- Chase Sapphire Preferred® Card: This card is a good fit for budget-conscious travelers who don’t require as many airport perks.
+- Chase Sapphire Reserve®: This card is a good fit for budget-conscious travelers who don’t require as many airport perks.

 - Ink Business Preferred® Credit Card: This card could be a better option for travelers with more business expenses than personal ones.